dun99/workshop/content/6-PhotoSharingApp/6.5-Hosting/_index.md

 Now, we can push updates to Main to update our application.
 The deployment process may take a few minutes.
 ![Deploy](/images/6-photosharingapp/app-08.png)

 Deploy success!!!
-You can see our app in new domain
+You can see our app in new domain: https://main.d2svtmsd73lg46.amplifyapp.com/